MatrixAI/Architect/geometry_of_interaction/README.md

 An interaction is already a resumption between 2 eithers.
 And by embedding eithers into the interation types, we now have a higher order language as interactions can be embedded into interactions.

 Oh... interesting

+The lollipop operator is the linear exponential.
+And that can get defined as just a series of types in a particular structure that gets embedded into an interaction.
+The fact that it can be embedded in an interaction makes it interesting.
+The embedding itself produces a higher order language.

+A closed monoidal category has the right adjoint functor called curry (it is right adjoint to the right tensoring functor `*`), and IF you are able to construct this functor in your language/category, then this means you have a higher order language or a closed monoidal category.
+That's how you prove that you have what you need!